melbourne-lab/canopy_flowering/notes/field_notes.md

 I laid out a couple of extra plots today: 71-74.
 I used Julian's yellow flags for this.
 These I put out in the SW corner of the E meadow, in the stand of trees that cleaves the E meadow from the meadow to its south.
 I put out single flags for marking in the future (fingers crossed).
 These plots are in the semi-shaded area between the aspen stand and the SW and NW meadows.
 I checked today and there were no flowering plants in these today.
 I was going to lay out these plots using the quadrat but the threatening storm made me put this off for four days.

+### July 9 2020

+Plenty of *Campanula* today in open areas.
+I don't think there will be nearly as much as the *Thermopsis* but there should still be plenty for the study.
+Any possibility of pollen limitation?
+The East meadow looks like it has the most (and certainly has the most flowering in plots so far), the Northwest meadow has some but not a ton, and the main part of the Southwest meadow has a good spread but it's also a little sparse.

+Tracking individual stems with ribbons - I tried this on one plant and it was a massive pain in the neck.
+Twist ties might work.
+Consider this if we are doing more serious sequencing next year.
+The flowering period of *individual plants* seems short enough that I don't think we should be to concerned about the resolution of plants.
+There are a handful of flowers today which were shriveled today but may not have been caught on the 5th.

+I think it's a good idea to have a separate data collection and entry/storage protocol for each species.
+Set this up tomorrow or the day after.

+I realized today that inconsistent spacing for *Thermopsis* observations, which likely requires a resampling procedure (imputing start/end days) to capture observation uncertainty, likely precludes a linear modeling approach which handles spatial autocorrelation.
+Is there a way to incorporate spatial autocorrelation into MC-resampling procedures?
+Think about this.
+Ask Brett.

+I put out new plots today: 75 - 78 are in the bridge meadow and open areas in the pines to the North.
+81 - 88 are placed in the 50-50 pine/shade area directly to the west of the aspen stand.
+All plots were put out with yellow flags.
+Note that if there is any bias incurred by putting out these plots, they likely make tests/estimates *conservative*, because these plots are put out where there are no flowering plants, and so far there are only flowering plants in open areas.
+Also, in terms of justifying/describing this in a paper, it's plausible to say no *Campanula* was flowering within at least ten meters (usually more) of any of the new plots.
+I think this puts us at 56 *Thermopsis* plots (although a number are empty so perhaps only 40 - 45) and 72 *Campanula* plots.

+Most of the *Thermopsis* is done.
+There are a good number of plants with good looking seeds intact.
+Some seeds are huge!
+There is actually a lot of variation in the size of seeds - some look like peapods (makes sense), others are very small.
+I wonder if this is a sign of number of seeds?

+I *think* alpine pussytoes is out.
+Either that or pearly everlasting.
+Check these (actually don't have to - not that important).
+Also there is some of the white *Castilleja* in the aspen grove... there are only a few of these, could be good for doing a smaller study.
+Collect *Castilleja* seeds!

+There is some stem elongation occurring in *Campanula* in shady areas.
+Maybe the effect here will be weaker?
+Having some floral overlap would still be cool for looking at seed relatedness - there is still some overlap here that is possible.